-B. The plaintiffs have not shown that the regulated weapons are commonly used or are reasonably necessary for self-defense, and that adequate alternatives are unavailable.
+В. The plaintiffs have not shown that the regulated weapons are commonly used or are reasonably necessary for selfdefense, and that adequate alternatives are unavailable.

 To the extent that "common use" should play any role in the constitutional analysis outside the context of a total prohibition on a class of arms (like the handgun prohibition at issue in Heller), it should be tied to "the purpose of the right to keep and bear arms."
 Blocher & Miller, Lethality, at 291.
 The test should focus, in other words, on whether the regulated firearms are commonly used or are reasonably necessary for self-defense, which Heller holds is the core of the right.
 See 554 U.S. at 635.
 The D.C.
-Circuit, in upholding a similar law, has adopted that approach and implicitly rejected the plaintiffs' market-share common-use test.
+Circuit, in upholding a similar law, has adopted that approach and implicitly rejected the panel's market-share common-use test.
 See Heller II, 670 F.3d at 1261.
 This Court should follow the D.C.
-Circuit's lead and instead ask whether assault weapons "are commonly used or are useful specifically for self-defense."
+Circuit's lead and should instead ask whether assault weapons "are commonly used or are useful specifically for self-defense."
 Id.

-This formulation of "common use" is more consistent with Heller than the plaintiffs' broad theory of common use, which considers any purpose that is not unlawful.
-The Supreme Court in Heller struck down Washington, D.C.'s handgun law because it "amount[ed] to a prohibition of an entire class of 'arms' that is overwhelmingly chosen by American society for th[e] lawful purpose" of "self-defense."
+This formulation of "common use" is more consistent with Heller than the panel's broad theory of common use, which considers any purpose that is not unlawful.
+The Supreme Court in Heller struck down Washington, D.C.'s handgun law because it "amount[ed] to a prohibition of an entire class of 'arms' that is overwhelmingly chosen by American society for th/e/ lawful purpose" of "self-defense."
 554 U.S. at 628 (emphasis added).
-And the Court gave "many reasons" for why "the American people have considered the handgun to be the quintessential self-defense weapon," including portability and flexibility, and hence why access to long guns

-(which D.C.'s law permitted) was not an adequate alternative.
-Id. at 629; see Kolbe, 849 F.3d at 132 ("[T]he Court [in Heller] repeatedly made comments underscoring the status of handguns as 'the most preferred firearm in the nation to keep and use for protection of one's home and family."); Friedman, 784 F.3d at 411 ("Heller held that the availability of long guns does not save a ban on handgun ownership," while listing "some of the reasons, including ease of accessibility and use, that citizens might prefer handguns to long guns for self-defense.").
+And the Court gave "many reasons" for why "the American people have considered the handgun to be the quintessential selfdefense weapon," including portability and flexibility, and hence why access to long guns (which D.C.'s law permitted) was not an adequate alternative.
+Id. at 629; see Friedman, 784 F.3d at 411 ("Heller held that the availability of long guns does not save a ban on handgun ownership," while listing "some of the reasons, including ease of accessibility and use, that citizens might prefer handguns to long guns for self-defense.").